GrapheneOS/hardened_malloc/README.md

 This ensures the following properties:

 - Linear overflows are deterministically detected.
-- Use-after-free are deterministically detected until the freed slot goes through both the random and FIFO quarantines, gets allocated again, goes through both quarantines again and then finally gets allocated again for a 2nd time.
+- Use-after-free accesses are deterministically detected until the slot has been reused enough times for the incrementing tag to wrap around to the stale pointer's tag, i.e. through a full cycle of the usable tags rather than being probabilistically reused after a single reallocation.
 - Since the default `0` tag is reserved, untagged pointers can't access slab allocations and vice versa.